-In the absence of immediate resuscitation efforts, cardiac arrest [48], which is the abrupt cessation of the heart's 316 317 mechanical function, results in death within minutes.
-Almost all instances of cardiac arrest may be traced back to 318 structural heart disease as the underlying cause.
-It is believed that ischemic coronary disease, the primary cause of 319 cardiac arrest, accounts for 70% of all instances [50].
-Cardiac tamponade, arrhythmogenic right ventricular 320 dysplasia, congenital coronary artery anomalies, hypertrophic obstructive cardiomyopathy, and congestive heart 321 failure are other anatomical reasons.
-There are several non-structural cardiac causes, including the congenital long 322 QT syndrome, the Brugada syndrome, and the Wolf Parkinson-White syndrome [49].
+In the absence of immediate resuscitation efforts, cardiac arrest [48], which is the abrupt cessation of the heart's mechanical function, results in death within minutes.
+Almost all instances of cardiac arrest may be traced back to structural heart disease as the underlying cause.
+It is believed that ischemic coronary disease, the primary cause of cardiac arrest, accounts for 70% of all instances [50].
+Cardiac tamponade, arrhythmogenic right ventricular dysplasia, congenital coronary artery anomalies, hypertrophic obstructive cardiomyopathy, and congestive heart failure are other anatomical reasons.
+There are a number of non-structural cardiac causes, including the congenital long QT syndrome, the Brugada syndrome, and the Wolf Parkinson-White syndrome [49].

-324 Advancements in gene therapy: Various gene therapy methods are there for cardiac arrest which are demonstrated in 325 Table 4.
+Advancements in gene therapy: Various gene therapy methods are there for cardiac arrest which are demonstrated in Table 4.